spack/spack/lib/spack/docs/module_file_tutorial.rst

   ----------------------------------------------------------------------- /home/mculpo/wdir/spack/share/spack/lmod/linux-Ubuntu14-x86_64/Core -----------------------------------------------------------------------
      gcc/6.2.0

-As you see the only module visible now is ``gcc``: loading that you will make visible the ``Compiler`` part of the software stack that was built with ``gcc/6.2.0``:
+As you see the only module visible now is ``gcc``.
+Loading that you will make visible the ``Compiler`` part of the software stack that was built with ``gcc/6.2.0``:

 .. code-block:: console